The Birmingham & Midland Institute – home of the SHA’s Sir Robert Ball Library

 See below for a full catalogue and library manual.

-Since the two libraries were reunited at the BMI in 2008, a Union Catalogue covering the contents of both has been compiled by Head Librarian Madeline Cox.
+Since the two libraries were reunited at the BMI in 2008, a Union Catalogue covering the contents of both was, until 2015, compiled by the late Head Librarian Madeline Cox.
 A printed copy was issued free of charge to SHA members in 2009.

 This document is © copyright of the SHA but may be freely downloaded and referred to or printed off for non-commercial reference and research purposes.
-It may not be sold, , published, edited or given away in printed form, without permission.
+It may not be sold, published, edited or given away in printed form, without permission.